MileHacker Logo

 Packing Pro Tips

 Roll clothes to maximize space and minimize wrinkles.
 Use packing cubes.
-Weigh your luggage before departure to avoid excess baggage fees.
+Weigh your luggage before departure to not pay for overweight bags.

-Consider bringing a small a small bag for daily excursions to have with you water, snacks, sunscreen, and a light layer.
+Consider bringing a small a daypack for outings to carry water, snacks, sunscreen, and a light layer.